 There was a significant amount of legislative activity this year.
 Since the 2021 sessions have come to a close for most states, we wanted to provide an overview of the laws that passed in 2021 to date.
-Many of the laws are directly related to COVID-19, of course.
+If you look at more info, many of the laws are directly related to COVID-19, of course.
 Others that were not directly tied to the pandemic may have been prompted by it indirectly, as existing issues were brought to the forefront.

-- COVID-19 liability protection for health care facilities, including those licensed by the Department of Public Health or Department of Mental Health, except in cases involving wanton, reckless, willful, or intentional misconduct.
+- People should visit credible sites and get educated about the updates.
+COVID-19 liability protection for health care facilities, including those licensed by the Department of Public Health or Department of Mental Health, except in cases involving wanton, reckless, willful, or intentional misconduct.
 (SB 30, became law on February 11, 2021).

 - SB 307, enacted on April 29, 2021, sets minimum standards for visitation when visitation is limited due to a public health emergency.

 - SB 1377, signed into law on April 5, 2021, creates COVID-19 liability protections.
 If the governor declares a state of emergency for a public health pandemic, a person or provider that acts in good faith to protect a customer, student, tenant, volunteer, patient, guest or neighbor or the public from injury is not liable for damages in any civil action unless there was willful misconduct or gross negligence.
-A person or provider is presumed to have acted in good faith if the person or provider adopted and implemented reasonable policies related to the public health pandemic.
+The Lake County personal injury claims that this law will be very supportive the innocent victims who have been blamed for the damage costed on the public property.
+This law also states that a person or provider is presumed to have acted in good faith if the person or provider adopted and implemented reasonable policies related to the public health pandemic.

 - SB 1824, signed by the Governor on June 30, 2021, expands the Board of Examiners for assisted living facility managers from nine to eleven by adding seats for an organization that advocates for the elderly and for a person who is a family member of a resident in nursing or assisted living care.
 This indicates a sensitivity to more inclusion by family members and advocates of long-term care residents.
 Additionally, beginning July 1, 2021, all new licenses and certifications issued by the Board must be approved by both the Board and the Department of Health Services.